Quick Links Menu.

 © Stephen S. Roberts, 2021

-Sources: CS Albert J. Myer and CS William G. Bullard / Neptune by Bill Glover at https://atlantic-cable.com/Cableships/index.htm.
+Special sources: CS Albert J. Myer and CS William G. Bullard / Neptune by Bill Glover at https://atlantic-cable.com/Cableships/index.htm and K. R. Haigh, Cableships and Submarine Cables (United States Undersea Cable Corp., 1968).
 See also http://patriot.net/~eastlnd2/Neptune.htm and http://patriot.net/~eastlnd2/Myer.htm, both via the Wayback Machine